Korean, Edit

 Figure 1.
 Various types of distances and concepts of similarity

-2. Types of Distance Concepts
+2. Types of Norm Concepts

 image

-1-1.
-Manhattan Distance: A method of calculating distance by setting paths in shapes like ‘ㄱ’ and ‘ㄴ’.
+① In other words, it is a method of calculating distance by setting paths in shapes like ‘ㄱ’ and ‘ㄴ’.

 image